Grantmart9/ecometrics/README.md

 # EcoMetrics - Modern Landing Page

+EcoMetrics empowers businesses to track and reduce their carbon footprint with intelligent analytics and automated reporting.

 A modern, responsive landing page built with Next.js 13, TypeScript, Tailwind CSS, Shadcn UI, Framer Motion, and Supabase.

 ## 🚀 Features